-In the future, requirements based on newer versions of the BSA/BBR specifications may be added.
-In addition, installation logs from WinPE and VMware ESXi-Arm may be required.
-Waiver Levels 0-1 may be deprecated.
+In the future, requirements based on newer versions of the BSA/BBR specifications might be added.
+In addition, boot log from WinPE may be required.
+In addition, Security Interface Extension (See Section 3.1) might be required as an integral part of SystemReady ES as secure boot and secore firmware update features are critical to the edge and IoT deployment and maintenance.
+Waiver Levels 0-1 might be deprecated.